 This was the question my ten year old posed to me just this last week.
 I felt terrible that I could not give him an honest answer.
 Up until a few days prior to Friday he had been excited about getting his braces.
+I knew I should have asked the Restorative Dentist in Sacramento so I can give him a good insight about it.
 Why?
 I have no idea but he was excited.
 The closer it got to Friday the less excited he became.
 Initially he was suppose to go to school for half of a day on Friday I was going to pick him up at 12 and take him to the dentist for a cleaning and then to get his braces up on.
 However I could tell Thursday night that he was really starting to get anxious so I decided to just keep him home the whole day (which of course he did not argue with).

 As we were waiting in the dentist office he asked me again, “Is it going to hurt to get my braces on?”.
 I refused to lie to him because the honest truth was I just didn’t know.
 I had to tell him just that, that I didn’t know but we would talk to the orthodontist before they did anything.
 He went in for his cleaning and ten minutes later the hygienist came out to get me.
 She said he doesn’t want his teeth cleaned because if he doesn’t get them clean then he doesn’t have to have braces put on.
 (Sounds logical I guess to a ten year old) So Honey and I went back to see him and he was in tears.
 Honey was trying to hug him and make him feel better and it just broke my heart because I didn’t know what to tell him.
 We finally convinced him to allow the hygienist to clean his teeth.
 (You would have thought she was poking him with needles as much as he groaned).